mapprotocol/docs/map-protocol/consensus/Proof-of-Stake.md

 ## Validator number and Reward

-The participators make these decisions by locking MAP and voting for Validator.
+The participators make these decisions by locking `MAP` and voting for Validator.
 Validator elections are held `every epoch` (approximately once per day).
 The protocol elects a maximum of `100` Validators.
 At each epoch, every elected Validator must be re-elected to continue.
 Validators are selected in proportion to votes received for each Validator.

-If you hold MAP, or are a beneficiary of a Release`MAP` contract that allows voting, you can vote for validator.
+If you hold `MAP`, or are a beneficiary of a Release`MAP` contract that allows voting, you can vote for validator.
 A single account can split their Locked`MAP` balance to have outstanding votes between `3 validator` and `10 validator`.
-MAP that you lock and use to vote for a  validator receives epoch rewards every epoch (approximately every day) once the community passes a governance proposal enabling rewards.
+`MAP` that you lock and use to vote for a  validator receives epoch rewards every epoch (approximately every day) once the community passes a governance proposal enabling rewards.